Blackhawk Tech planning coronavirus immunization clinic

 The college’s central campus has been the site of a twice-weekly coronavirus testing clinic since last fall.

-Thompson noted the state’s vaccination phase 1B is slated to start Monday, when people over age 75, when police, fire, emergency medical services, and unaffiliated health care providers will be eligible.
+Thompson noted the state’s vaccination phase 1B is slated to start Monday, when people older than 75, police, fire, emergency medical services, and unaffiliated health care providers will be eligible.